viruslight/vue-slider-with-indicator/README.md

 All expect a number.

-- `init`: Initial value the handle is set to, default: 50
+- `init`:
+Sets the handle's initial value.
+Default is `50`.

+- `min`:
-- `min`: Min value of the slider, default: 0
+Sets the min value of the slider.
+Default is `0`.

+- `max`:
-- `max`: Max value of the slider, default: 100
+Sets the max value of the slider.
+Default is `100`.

-- `step`, default: 1
+- `step`:
+Sets the stepping interval.
+Default is `1`.

 ## Style

-Use any combination of value and unit that you would use in CSS.

-The following expect a boolean:
+### The following expects a boolean:

 - `vertical`:
 If set to `true` the slider will be vertical instead of horizontal.
-Min will be at the bottom, max will be at the top.
+`min` will be at the bottom, `max` will be at the top.
 Default is `false`.

+Please note that `width`s and `height`s are flipped as well.
+If you set `vertical: true` you will have to change the `sliderWidth` if you want to to change the slider's height.

-The following expect a string:
+### The following expect a string:

 - `direction`:
-If set to `'rtl'` min will be at the right, max will be at the left.
+If set to `'rtl'` (right to left) `min` will be at the right, `max` will be at the left.
-If combined with `vertical: true` min will be at the top, max will be at the bottom.
+If combined with `vertical: true`, `min` will be at the top, `max` will be at the bottom.
-Default is `'ltr'`.
+Default is `'ltr'` (left to right).

+For the following, use any combination of value and unit that you would use in CSS:

-- `sliderWidth`: Width, default: 500px
+- `sliderWidth`:
+Sets the slider's width.
+Default ist `'500px'`.

-- `sliderHeight`: Height, default: 50px
+- `sliderHeight`:
+Sets the slider's height.
+Default is `'50px'`.

-- `handleHeight`: Handle height, default: matching sliderHeight
+- `handleHeight`:
+Sets the handle's height.
+Default is matching `sliderHeight`.

-- `handleWidth`: Handle width, default: 50px
+- `handleWidth`:
+Sets the handle's width.
+Default is `'50px'`.

-- `indicatorHeight`: Indicator height, default: matching sliderHeight
+- `indicatorHeight`:
+Sets the indicator's height.
+Default is matching `sliderHeight`.

-- `indicatorWidth`: Indicator width, default: 5px
+- `indicatorWidth`:
+Sets the indicator's width.
+Default is `'5px'`.

+For the following, use any color that you would use in CSS:

-- `backgroundColor`: Background color, default: black
+- `backgroundColor`:
+Sets the slider's background color.
+Default is `'black'`.

-- `handleColor`: Handle color, default: #4CAF50, a greenish color
+- `handleColor`:
+Sets the handle's color.
+Default is `'#4CAF50'`, a greenish color.

+- `indicatorColor`:
+Sets the indicator's color.
-- `indicatorColor`: Indicator color, default: rgba(255, 136, 0, 0.7), some kind of orange
+Default is `'rgba(255, 136, 0, 0.7)'`, some kind of orange.